AppLayerLabs/applayer-gitbook/contracts/precompiled-contracts/creating-a-protocol-contract.md

 ## Pay attention to the contract state's commit status

-When the contract state's "commit" flag is set to `false`, it means that the current call is trying to simulate if it's going to throw or not, but if `true`, it means that the current call is trying to commit to the state, and you should do it respectively if it doesn't throw.
+When the contract state's `commit` flag is set to `false`, it means that the current call is trying to simulate if it's going to throw or not, but if `true`, it means that the current call is trying to commit to the state, and you should do it respectively if it doesn't throw.

 ## Add a reference to `ContractManager`